Fzhut0/Runcket/README.md

 Lava - big chunk of lava is constantly chasing player which forces you to keep up proper flying pace.

+Obstacles - you touch them = you die

 Fuel - flying with your pod uses fuel which can be refilled by collecting fuel batteries.

 Procedural level generation - different parts are randomly selected to create infinite gameplay.